ironbar/arc25/docs/modeling/README.md

 that all attributes have uniform distributions, no missing values allowed, class attribute must be symbolic, etc. Record any such assumptions made. --->

+### RL-ARC

+The responsability of the human is to create a minimalistic but complete DSL that the model will learn to use.

 ## Generate experimentation design

 <!---Describe the intended plan for training, testing, and evaluating the models.